South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 138.7

-South Carolina is 8-3-0 against the spread this season compared to Mississippi State's 6-5-0 ATS record.
+South Carolina's record against the spread this season is 8-3-0, and Mississippi State's is 6-5-0.
 The Gamecocks are 4-7-0 and the Bulldogs are 5-6-0 in terms of hitting the over.
-South Carolina is 7-3 against the spread and 9-1 overall in its last 10 games, while Mississippi State has gone 5-5 against the spread and 8-2 overall.
+In the past 10 contests, South Carolina has a 7-3 record against the spread while going 9-1 overall.
+Mississippi State has gone 5-5 against the spread and 8-2 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM